lofar-astron/prefactor/README.md

 * robust time-independent bandpass correction
 * ionospheric RM corrections with [RMextract](https://github.com/lofar-astron/RMextract/)
 * removal of the element beam
-* advanced flagging and interpolation of bad data
+* advanced flagging and removal of bad data
 * mitigation of broad-band RFI and bad stations
 * direction-independent phase correction of the target, using a global sky model from [TGSS ADR](https://http://tgssadr.strw.leidenuniv.nl/)  or the new Global Sky Model [GSM](http://172.104.228.177/)
 * detailled diagnostics
-* (optional) wide-band cleaning in Initial-Subtract and Pre-Facet-Image

 The full documentation can be found at the [prefactor webpage](https://www.astron.nl/citt/prefactor/).

-**WARNING**: The current skymodels used for 3C196 and 3C295 are not using the Scaife&Heald flux density scale.
+**WARNING**: The current skymodel used for 3C295 is not using the Scaife&Heald flux density scale.

-### Software requirements:
+### Software requirements
 * the full "offline" LOFAR software installation (version >= 3.1)
 * [DPPP](https://github.com/lofar-astron/DP3) (version v5.1)
 * [LoSoTo](https://github.com/revoltek/losoto) (version of Jun 15, 2020, commit [c8fbd61](https://github.com/revoltek/losoto/tree/c8fbd6194074bef4009cb66dd7ecd59e98664d63))